simonratner/doomsday/README.md

     sc start DoomsdayDevice <command>

-User account used to run the service must have `SeServiceLogonRight` security access, see [KB325349](http://support.microsoft.com/kb/325349/en-us/ "How to grant users rights to manage services") for information on granting such access.
+User account specified during installation must have `SeServiceLogonRight` security access to be able to manage the service, see [KB325349](http://support.microsoft.com/kb/325349/en-us/ "How to grant users rights to manage services") for information on granting such access.
 Due to [Session 0 isolation](http://msdn.microsoft.com/en-us/library/bb756986.aspx "Session 0 Isolation"), any process started by `command` will never display any UI, even when running as the logged in user.

 To configure the service to start on system boot (note the space after `=`):